FreeRCT/FreeRCT/developer_documentation/savegame.rst

    ?
 4      1-     Number of positioned track pieces.
    ?
 4      1-     Total length of the roller coaster (in 1/256 pixels).
    ?
 2      1-     Number of placed track pieces.
    ?       ?
-1-     Contents of "number" placed track pieces.
+1-     Contents of "number" `positioned track pieces`_.
    ?
 4      1-     Number of trains in this coaster.
    ?
 4      1-     Number of cars in a single train.
    ?       ?
 1-     Data of each train